 Mango Jam Recipe…

 I figured, why not?
-I was kinda already on a roll with never-heard-off-before jams with the cantaloupe jam and the persimmon jam that I made a few weeks earlier so I was more than willing to try my hand at mango jam.
+I was kinda already on a roll with never-heard-off-before jams with the cantaloupe jam and the kiwi jam and persimmon jam that I made a few weeks earlier so I was more than willing to try my hand at mango jam.

 I got home and did some online research.
 I found this mango jam and a few more but I ended up deciding to just follow my own jam making process and see if it will work well with mangos.
 Oh boy… I was not ready for the level of deliciousness that I created!